taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 10

-**"On October 12, 2067, the safety valves on Space Consortium's deep-sea silica harvesting rig in the Antarctic failed to activate, spewing partially distilled volcanic fumes, heavy with silicon tetraflouride, into the southern ocean currents.
-The disaster also belched a huge cloud of hydrogen flouride into the [West Wind Drift](https://en.wikipedia.org/wiki/Antarctic_Circumpolar_Current), mixing the highly corrosive gas with an already damaged atmosphere, and lowering the pH of an already acidic ocean."**
+**"On October 12, 2067, the safety valves on Space Consortium's deep-sea silica harvesting rig in the Antarctic failed to activate, spewing partially distilled volcanic fumes into the southern ocean currents.
+The disaster belched a cloud of hydrogen flouride into the [West Wind Drift](https://en.wikipedia.org/wiki/Antarctic_Circumpolar_Current), mixing the highly corrosive gas with an already damaged atmosphere, and lowering the pH of an already acidic ocean."**

 *In volcanic fumes, [silicon tetrafluoride](https://en.wikipedia.org/wiki/Silicon_tetrafluoride) forms [hexafluorosilicic acid](https://en.wikipedia.org/wiki/Hexafluorosilicic_acid), which can further hydrolyze to [hydroflouric acid](https://en.wikipedia.org/wiki/Hydrofluoric_acid).*